junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — Placed on the Union Calendar, Calendar No. 237.
 - 2017-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-327.
 - 2017-09-25 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-327.
+- 2018-02-26 — Considered under suspension of the rules. (consideration: CR H1234-1236)
+- 2018-02-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+767.
+- 2018-02-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-02-26 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
+- 2018-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1234-1235)
+- 2018-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1234-1235)